Frequently Asked Questions

 How do I let the school know about medical and hospital appointments?

-If the appointment really can’t be organised outside of school hours then you’ll need to write a letter to the teacher who will pass it on to the school office.
+If the appointment really can’t be organised outside of school hours then you’ll need to inform the school office via email.
 The letter should state the date, time and type of appointment e.g. doctors, hospital etc. if possible, you should include a copy of the actual appointment letter as well.

 How will the school let me know if it is closed due to snow (or other unforeseen circumstances)?

 Whilst the school is determined to always stay open, severe inclement weather such as snow can mean that it isn’t safe for children to be in school.
 On these rare occasions the school uses the website, Parentmail, local radio and direct text to all those with a registered mobile number.

 What should I do if my child is unwell and unable to go to school?

 Please phone the school office before 9.30am, otherwise the school office team will call you once the register highlights your child’s absence.

 Will the school administer medicine to my child?